 A place for people to connect throughout history

-The Fort Ellice project lies along the Carlton Trail, the historical pathway responsible for the western expansion of Canada where, during the 18th and 19th century, several trading post forts were constructed.
+The Fort Ellice project lies along the Carlton Trail.
+This historical pathway is responsible for the western expansion of Canada where, during the 18th and 19th century, several trading post forts were constructed.
 The fort, after which this property is named, was originally established as a Hudson’s Bay Company trading post in 1831.
-Today, nature has reclaimed the land and only a subtle reminder of the fort is left; however, its preservation is an important cultural and historical contribution to Manitoba.
+Today, nature has reclaimed the land and only a subtle reminder of the fort is left.
+Its preservation, however, is an important cultural and historical contribution to Manitoba.

 NCC also recognizes the rich Indigenous history of the Fort Ellice project and respects and seeks to protect the cultural integrity as well as the plants and wildlife found here.